AndroidDeveloperBandung/awesome-android-learning/README.md

 ## Awesome Android Learning

-> A curated list of Android related articles and resources available in English or Bahasa
+> A curated list of Android related articles and resources available in English or Bahasa Indonesia

 Your contribution is very encouraged and will highly appreciated!
 Every commit matters! 💪💪